saifulazad/bdjobs-scraping/README.md

 * Selenium will click the page one by one and pass the page to Beautifulsoup.

-* Beautifulsoup will extact the urls from the pages.
+* Beautifulsoup will extract the URLs from the pages.

-* After extracting the url (job details page link) we pass that link to requests.
+* After extracting the URL (job details page link) we pass that link to requests.

 * By using requests module we fetch the job details page.

-* After getting page we parse it and extact all useful info from that page.
+* After getting page we parse it and extract all useful info from that page.

-##How to start
+## How to start

 * Clone the project
 * Open terminal then `cd bdjobs-scraping` and hit Enter
 * You can start by virtual env (optional)
 * At terminal `python -m pip install -r requiriement.txt`
 * Edit the config.py file provide PATH of your chrome driver
-  * For windows our default path is C drive.
+  * For windows, our default path is C drive.
 So keep chrome driver at C: drive
-  * We are not still aware of linux now :(
+  * We are not still aware of Linux now :(
 * run `BDjobs_click.py` and wait a bit to complete the process
 * There will be a txt file at *textfiles* folder named with ddmm.txt.
 * If above process works good one can see many links on that page.